samir-s-hassan/Personal_Website/README.md

 ## How to run

-- Check out [Michael's README](https://github.com/mldangelo/personal-site/blob/main/README.md) on how to run and deploy
+- Check out [this README](https://github.com/mldangelo/personal-site/blob/main/README.md) on how to run and deploy

 ## Notes